 - No taxation without representation: Primary elections are funded with tax dollars from every Pennsylvanian regardless of whether they can participate.

-The coalition is supporting Senate Bill 300, introduced by Senate President Pro Tempore Joseph Scarnatti., which would allow an unaffiliated voter to choose a primary -- Democratic or Republican -- in which they could vote for candidates.
+The coalition supported Senate Bill 300, introduced by Senate President Pro Tempore Joseph Scarnatti., which would allow an unaffiliated voter to choose a primary -- Democratic or Republican -- in which they could vote for candidates.

 Nearly 40% of Maine voters are independent and cannot participate in taxpayer-funded primaries.
 Most of Maine’s legislative races are not competitive in the general election because the districts heavily favor either the Republican or the Democratic nominees.
 That means that 70% of general election “winners” were effectively chosen in the state’s June primary election without the participation of independent voters.
 Which is why 73% of Maine voters support open primaries.